 - You may receive an e-mail or letter from OSCCR.
 Read the communication carefully, as it will provide useful resources and/or information about the next steps you should take.

 - Contact your Career and Academic Coach.
 They can help you understand any communications you have received and suggest next steps.

 In addition to reviewing these options and familiarizing yourself with the overview of the policy, you can access a variety of resources to help you avoid violations, as well as understand and maintain a high level of academic integrity.
 Please find below information on additional academic integrity resources.

-Below is a link to a Flash-based tool students can use before they submit an assignment to ensure they have not accidentally committed any of the most common violations of the academic integrity policy.
-Additionally, if you are unsure how to do an in-text citation or make a work cited page, the IAIC contains links to examples of APA and MLA-style formatting.
+Students can review the CAIC before they submit an assignment to help ensure they have not accidentally committed any of the most common violations of the Academic Integrity Policy.
+Additionally, if you are unsure how to do in-text citation or make a work cited page, the IAIC contains links to additional Northeastern resources.